Chirag-ahir/JAVA-All-Basic/README.md

 1. Process Synchronization<br>
 2. Thread synchronization

+  Why we use synchronization?<br>
+1. To prevent thread interference.
+2. To prevent consistency problem.

  What is the difference between synchronized block and synchronized method ?<br>
  A synchronized method assigns an object-level or class-level corresponding lock.
 And synchronized block assign a lock to the object based on the parameter.<br>
 A synchronized method lock on the entire functionality of the method concerned.
 And a synchronized block is used to acquire the lock on a small number of the consecutive statement.